 The total addressable market for this technology is total urban and nonurban global passenger-kilometers, projected to 2050.
 Data from the International Energy Agency (IEA) and International Council on Clean Transportation (ICCT) are used to determine the urban segment common to all urban transportation solutions.
 Global adoption in 2018 was based on estimates of the historical and projected fractions of light duty vehicles that are hybrid, and on average estimates of total light duty vehicle passenger-kilometers.
 Future adoption was calculated differently depending on the scenario.

-Impacts of increased adoption of cars from 2020-2050 were generated based on two growth scenarios, which were assessed in comparison to a Reference Scenario where the solution’s market share was fixed at the current levels.
+Impacts of increased adoption of cars from 2020 to 2050 were generated based on two growth scenarios, which were assessed in comparison to a Reference Scenario where the solution’s market share was fixed at the current levels.

 - Scenario 1: Here, the average of collected conservative projections from several sources is used.
 It is also assumed that 50 percent of hybrid passenger-kilometers are urban each year.